-February, $1^{\rm st}$ 2018
+March, $5^{\rm th}$ 2020

 When the Hamiltonian is not quadratic, therefore the solution is non-linear, we proposed a general solution based on the Lie transform.
 The transfer map can be written as and it is not in general possible to calculate it exactly.
-Moreover, the series expands in power of t and not as a power of the coordinates and momenta, so our expansion can be a problem because we do not have the full control of the error that we are introducing with respect to the distance of the particle from the synchronous particle.
+Moreover, the series expands in power of t and not as a power of the coordinates and momenta.
+This can be a problem because we do not have the control of the error with respect to the distance of the particle from the synchronous particle.
 But the real physical problem is that the approximation of the Eq.
 (1) destroys the symplecticity.
 The effect is that the phase space can inflate or shrink artificially showing a variation of energy in the beam that does not correspond to the physical reality.
 The more non-linear elements we cross the worst can be the effect of the approximation.
 Is there a way to restore the symplecticity?